CBS Evening News: Norah O'Donnell (2019–2025)

 On May 6, 2019, CBS News announced that Norah O'Donnell was named anchor and managing editor of CBS Evening News to replace Glor, effective July 15, 2019.
 CBS also announced that the show would be moving to Washington, DC, on December 2, 2019.
 This marked the first time that a major network evening news program was based outside of New York City since 1978, when ABC World News Tonight used bureaus in Washington, DC, Chicago, and London for its broadcasts.
 O'Donnell's approach has been described by her as "hard news with heart", combining investigative reporting and original storytelling, which connects with people and is solutions-oriented.

 On April 8, 2022, O'Donnell reportedly had renewed her contract through at least the 2024 presidential election.
 A rebranding of the program was unveiled on August 29, 2022, featuring a world map motif (a design that has frequently been used in CBS News programming as an homage to Walter Cronkite's era) and elements of the CBS brand identity first introduced in 2020.
-As part of the rebrand, the show introduced a new theme composed by Antfood's Wilson Brown and Dalton Harts, which is an arrangement of the 1987−91 Trivers-Myers theme used during Dan Rather and Scott Pelley's tenures as anchor during their respective eras (1987 and 2011), and incorporates Antfood's sonic branding for the network.
+As part of the rebrand, the show introduced a new theme composed by Antfood's Wilson Brown and Dalton Harts, which is an arrangement of the 1987−91 Trivers-Myers theme used during Dan Rather and Scott Pelley's tenures as anchor during their respective eras (1987 and 2011) that incorporates Antfood's sonic branding for the network.